SixArm/usv/README.md

 ## Synchronous Idle

-The synchronous idle symbol is a heartbeat, and is especially useful for streaming data, such as to keep a connection alive.
+The Synchronous Idle is a heartbeat, and is especially useful for streaming data, such as to keep a connection alive.

 * It tells the data reader that data streaming is still in progress.

 * It has no effect on the output content.

-Example of a unit that contains a synchronous idle symbol:
+Example of a unit that contains a Synchronous Idle:

 ```usv
 a␖b␞